SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 ## Variables
 All measurements are normalized and bounded within [-1,1].
-### Demensions
+### Units
-The acceleration signal from the smartphone accelerometer are recorded in standard gravity units 'g'.
+The linear acceleration measurements which are derived from the signals captured with smartphone accelerometer are recorded in standard gravity units 'g'.
 The angular velocity vector measured by the gyroscope are recorded in radians per second.
+Jerk signals are time derivatives of the body linear acceleration or angular velocity, and the units are g/second and radians/second^3, respectively.
 ### Identifiers
 * `Activity`
 The activity type performed by the individual, strings of either 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).